qxwgen/deep-q-atari/README.md

 **A progressive study of Deep Q-Learning on Atari — from vanilla DQN to state-of-the-art.**

 Most DQN repos train one agent on one game and call it done.
 This project does something more useful: it implements four DQN variants in a clean, comparable framework, trains them on the same environment, and measures exactly how much each improvement contributes.
-The result is less a "look what I built" project and more a small empirical study — the kind of thinking that matters in research.
+The result is less a "look what I built" project and more a small empirical study; the kind of thinking that matters in research.

 ---